If your intimate photos or videos are shared without your consent

 Images or videos may be sent willingly to another person as part of a healthy relationship.
 No one should be coerced or forced to send these.
 Read more about what consent means in a healthy relationship on the Disrespect Nobody website.

 No matter why an image or video was taken or sent, most people don't expect or want them being shared more widely.
-As a general rule, you should treat any photos or videos you get as private.
+You should treat any photos or videos you get as private.
 Don’t share them, upload them or show them to others.

 There's a defence to the crime if the person in the images or videos consented to them being shared, or you "reasonably believed" that they consented.
 This is something you would need to provide evidence for in court.